Contents

 - Other Institutional Reporting Systems: When an injury review is performed in response to an event that triggers other institutional reporting requirements (ORPS, Price Andersen Act [PAA], Noncompliance Tracking System [NTS], Vehicle Accident Report, environmental release, chemical spill, etc.), the Injury Investigator will assist in integrating the injury investigation and reporting with any other Berkeley Lab reporting requirements.

-- Online Investigation Tutorial: Investigation team members in need of guidance while collecting evidence may refer to the online investigation tutorial at the Occupational Injury and Illness Review Web page at http://www.lbl.gov/ehs/safety/ira/roles.shtml
+- Investigation Resources: Investigation team members in need of guidance while performing incident investigations may refer to the EHS Website: Occupational Safety.

 Work Process D. Causal Analysis

-- Analysis and Corrective Action Development: The Injury Investigator will ensure that appropriate causal analysis is conducted to determine causes of the event in accordance with the Issues Management Program Manual.
+- Analysis and Corrective Action Development: The Injury Investigator will ensure that appropriate causal analysis is conducted to determine causes of the event in accordance with the RPM Issues Management Policy.

 - A graded approach in the application of causal-analysis methods will be applied.
 For example, for minor events where no useful information is likely to result from an investigation (typically an injury that did not occur due to an ISM deficiency) the requirement for an investigation can be waived by the Injury and Illness Program Manager.
-Below is an incident risk rating tool used to examine potential consequences and likelihood of occurrence to inform decisions about the application causal analysis.
+Refer to EHS Website: Injury Review Toolkit for ISM analysis tools.

-- The Injury Investigator will use the causal analysis technique most appropriate for the event.
+- The Injury Investigator will use the causal analysis technique most appropriate for the event to help develop recommended corrective actions.

-- Online Assistance with ISM Analysis: Investigation team members in need of guidance on relating ISM to the injury causes identified may refer to the online analysis tutorial at the Occupational Injury and Illness Review Web page at http://www.lbl.gov/ehs/safety/ira/ia.shtml.
+- Resources for ISM Analysis: Investigation team members in need of guidance on relating ISM to the injury causes identified may refer to the EHS Website: Occupational Injury and Illness Review.

 Work Process E. Corrective Actions